Countly/countly-server/README.md

 * Email reports and alerts
 * Hooks to send the data to external parties via email or webhooks
 * Data Manager to plan and manage events and event segmentations
-* Compliance Hub for consent collection and data subject requests (plus SDK support for consent-based initialization)
+* Compliance Hub for consent collection and data subject request management
 * User, application and permission management
 * Read and write APIs
 * Plugin based architecture for easy customization